 When this happens, you might start experiencing tooth pain, especially when you bite down on something.
 It’s also common to experience hot and cold sensitivity when the lost filling or crown results in an exposed tooth root.
 Some patients experience constant pain in the affected area.

-What should you do if you’ve lost a crown or filling?
+What should you do if you’ve lost filling, broken crown or filling?

 While you wait to see a dentist you can do a few things to care for your tooth.

 If you’ve managed to preserve the crown, pull it out and disinfect it.
 From there, you can use an over-the-counter dental cement to press the crown gently back into place.
 If it’s a lost filling you can place a little dental wax into the hole.